4security/Select20/README.md

 ### Detects your natural language (NLP)

 - p1,p2,p3,p4 --> Priority, p1 is the highest - colored red circle
-- #projectname --> Automatically moves the todo in the correct project
+- #project --> Automatically moves the todo in the correct project
 - 30.12.2023 --> Full date with day.month.year - separated by dots
 - 30.12 --> Short date with day.month the software assumes the current year
 - 90m --> Todos can be scheduled with duration.
 Need for start due date.